 Old Pictures of Hull

-Old photographs of Hull, from a wide range of past times and locations.
-Set to music.
+Enjoy a video compilation of old photographs of Hull, from a wide range of past times and locations, set to music.

 Promotional video for the facebook group ‘Hull & Yorkshire Memories’.
 A short film of Yorkshire scenery set to music.

 Hull & Yorkshire Memories on Facebook – Michelle Coldham, Hull & Yorkshire Memories on YouTube